2004 Detroit Lions season: Week 16: vs. Chicago Bears

 In Week 16, the Lions hosted the Chicago Bears.
 After trading two punts each, the Lions were set up on their own 42.
 After a Kevin Jones 39-yard run, the Lions kicked a 31-yard field goal.
 After forcing the Bears to punt, the Lions drove downfield and, with help from a Harrington 26-yard pass to Roy Williams, scored on a Kevin Jones 1-yard run.
 After another punt from the Bears, the Lions kicked a 39-yard field goal to go up 13–0.
 They would put another field goal on the board, this time from 34, to settle the halftime score at 16–0.

-The Bears fumbled on their opening possession, but the Lions couldn't capitalize and punted.
+The Bears fumbled on their opening possession, but the Lions could not capitalize and punted.
 After three more punts, the Bears got on the board after a throw under pressure from Harrington was intercepted and returned for a touchdown by Lance Briggs; the two-point conversion fell short.
 After trading punts, the Lions extended their lead with a Hanson 40-yard field goal.
 The Bears would respond with a Chris Hutchinson 15-yard touchdown pass to Jason McKie to pull the Bears within 6 at 19–13.
 After a Lions punt, the Bears turned the ball over on downs with 1:17 left, sealing the win for the Lions.